Virtual Liver Life Walk Details

-Event Name: LIVER LIFE WALK & Celebration of Life PHOENIX presented by Mayo Clinic
+Event Name: VIRTUAL LIVER LIFE WALK & Celebration of Life PHOENIX presented by Mayo Clinic

-Liver Life Walk Phoenix 2020
+Virtual Liver Life Walk Phoenix 2020

 While our Liver Life Walk experience may look different this year, our mission does not.
 Your participation will bring awareness to liver disease and provide financial support for our educational programs and patient services offered to the millions of Americans battling one of the 100 known liver diseases.

 START FUNDRAISING TODAY

-Fundraising is key to your participation in Liver Life Walk.
+Fundraising is key to your participation in the Virtual Liver Life Walk.
 To make it easier, we provide all walkers with sample emails, a customizable personal fundraising page and staff to provide guidance, coaching and support.
 Online fundraising is available OR you may mail donations to: